raleel/cfi-srd/0010_Spells.md

 | **Cost:** 3/Intensity | **Range:** 100 ft |
 | **Area:** 20 ft.
 Radius | **Resist:** Willpower |

 This spell allows the caster to halve the normal Movement Rate of one creature.
 An additional creature may be slowed for each additional level of Intensity.
-Those affected must be within the Area of Effect when the spell is first, cast but may move freely thereafter.
+Those affected must be within the Area of Effect when the spell is first cast but may move freely thereafter.
 In addition, those under the effects of Slow receive a -4 penalty to their Initiative for the spell's Duration and must reduce their total Action Points by half, including any used for Reactive purposes only.
 The casting of Slow cancels out the effects of Haste.
 Slow does not stack with itself or similar magical effects.

 | **Intensity** | **Cost** | **Variable Effect** |
 | :-: | :-: | :-- |